 Here are some popular questions people ask about dragon tattoos.

 Ans: Dragons are part of different mythologies.
-Dragons have a part in Chinese, Japanese, and different other mythologies around the world.
-However, the root of Dragons’ origin is China 6000 years ago.
-Many Asian and western tattoo artists love to use dragons as the element of their tattoos.
+Dragons have a part in Chinese, Japanese, and other mythologies worldwide.
+However, the origin of the Dragons originated in China 6000 years ago.
+Many Asian and Western tattoo artists love to use dragons as the element of their tattoos.

-Ans: The Japanese dragon tattoos need to cover your whole arm, your back, or the chest.
-The second rule of Japanese tattoos is that they need to have the symbols and themes of Japanese culture.
+Ans: The Japanese dragon tattoos must cover your whole arm, back, or chest.
+The second rule of Japanese tattoos is to have the symbols and themes of Japanese culture.

 I hope you like the tattoos I recommended.
 If you have any queries, you can leave them in the comment.